Gustra/abadge/README.rst

 The ``Badge`` class in the module is used to generate status badges.
-It supports various configuration options like font, background etc., and also includes rudimentary threshold support, which is useful for presenting job status, for example.
+It supports various configuration options like font, background etc., and also includes threshold support, which is useful for presenting job status, for example.

 Usage
 -----